This blog was last updated on June 4th, 2026.

 Core Strategy Section

-- This defines exactly what we want - a bull call spread with customizable parameters.
-We specify buying calls above current price and selling calls below current price.
+This defines exactly what you want: a bull call spread with customizable parameters.
+You specify buying calls below the current price and selling calls above the current price.

 Essential Variables to Replace